mosaicjs/mosaic-app-ui/notes.md

   - see also https://github.com/yahoo/react-intl
   - https://hacks.mozilla.org/2014/12/introducing-the-javascript-internationalization-api/
   - see also the module used by uMap

+##Mosaic-app-core
+  - We may rename this project into mosaic-app and mosaic-app-ui into mosaic-app-map?

 ##Mosaic-ui-map
   - map background tiles URL: can be set via this.props.tilesUrl but how to pass that property ?